pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 However, in C++, the data type cannot change.
 This is a characteristic of C++'s static typing.
 A variable can hold ever only one type of data.
-Pitfall: C++ will often simply try to do the assignment you requested.
-Note what happened in the code above.
+Pitfall: C++ will often simply try to do the assignment you requested without complaining.
+Note what happened in the code above in the final output.

+The Character Data Type
+^^^^^^^^^^^^^^^^^^^^^^^

+In Python strings can be created with single or double quotes.
+In C++ single quotes are used for the character (``char``) data type, and double quotes are used for the string data type.

+Consider the following code.

+.. tabbed:: basiclogical

+  .. tab:: C++

+    .. activecode:: charcpp
+        :caption: Considering characters and strings
+        :language: cpp

+        #include <iostream>
+        #include <string>
+        using namespace std;

+        int main(){

+            string strvar = "b";
+            char charvar = 'b';

+            cout << ('b' == charvar) << endl;
+            cout << ("b" == strvar) << endl;
+            //cout << ('a' == "a") << endl; // will error!

+            return 0;
+        }

+  .. tab:: Python

+    .. activecode:: charpy
+        :caption: Python strings

+        def main():

+            strvar = "b"
+            charvar = 'b'

+            print('b' == charvar)
+            print("b" == strvar)
+            print('a' == "a")

+        main()

+.. mchoice:: mc_cpp_strings
+   :answer_a: ' '
+   :answer_b: " "
+   :answer_c: ' ' or " " may be used
+   :answer_d: It depends upon the implementation.
+   :answer_e: none of the above
+   :correct: b
+   :feedback_a: No, single quotes are only used for single characters.
+   :feedback_b: Good job reading!
+   :feedback_c: No. Try again.
+   :feedback_d: No. Try again.
+   :feedback_e: One of the above is indeed correct.

+   If I want to create a string in C++, what set of symbols may be used?

 Introduction to Pointers
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The kind of variables we have already used are really identifiers that refer to where in memory we store information.
-We can store things as basic as integers and double precision floating point numbers, or more complicated things like a class object.
-Whenever we want the information, we can simply use the identifier to access it.
+We know that variables in a computer program are used to label data with a descriptive identifier so that the data can be accessed and used by that computer program.
+However, some differences in how variables are implemented in Python and in C++ are worthy of discussion.

-Let's look at simple examples of storing an integer in Python and C++.
+Let's look at some examples of storing an integer in Python and C++.

+In Python every single thing is stored as an object.
+Hence, a Python variable is actually a reference to an object that is stored in memory.
+Hence, each Python variable requires two memory locations: one to store the reference, and the other to store the variable value itself in an object.

+In C++ the value of each variable is stored directly in memory without the need for either a reference or an object.
+This makes access faster, but it is one of the reasons we need to declare each variable because different types take differing amounts of space in memory!

-The following code declares a variable called *varName* that has in it a value of 100.
+The following code declares a variable called *varName* that has in it a value of 100:

-Note that Python creates a reference to an object while C++ stores the value more directly.

 ::